Traffic (2000 film): Mexico story line

 In Mexico, police officers Javier Rodriguez and Manolo Sanchez stop a drug transport.
 General Salazar, a high-ranking Mexican official, interrupts their arrest to offer Javier a special assignment: apprehending Francisco Flores, a hitman for the Tijuana Cartel, headed by the Obregón brothers.

 In Tijuana, under torture, Flores gives Salazar the names of Obregón cartel members, who are arrested.
 Javier and Salazar's efforts cripple the Obregóns' cocaine outfit, but Javier discovers that Salazar is a pawn of the rival Juárez Cartel; Salazar's anti-drug campaign is a charade to wipe out the Juárez Cartel's competitors.

 Sanchez attempts to sell information about Salazar's true affiliation to the Drug Enforcement Administration, but Salazar has him murdered in the desert with Javier forced to watch.
-Javier arranges a deal with the DEA to testify against Salazar in exchange for electricity in his neighborhood to keep local children from being tempted by street gangs and crime.
+Javier had also been working on arranging a deal with the DEA to testify against Salazar in exchange for electricity in his neighborhood to keep local children from being tempted by street gangs and crime.
 Salazar's secrets are revealed, and he is arrested.

 Javier makes a statement to the media about the widespread corruption in the police force and army.
 Later, Javier watches as children play baseball at night in their new stadium.